afrigeri/geologic-symbols-qgis/STATUS.md

-# Table of symbols, updated Gennaio 25, 2021
+# Table of symbols, updated January 26, 2021
 There are:
  * 1 entries for extra.
  * 130 entries for fgdc.